 Let’s talk about how to write a condolence letter.
 Have you ever written a condolence letter?
-I sure haven’t.
+Maybe not.
 It’s a lost art.

-But, like many things that have gone by the wayside in our modern age, it’s still a worthwhile endeavor.
+But, like many things that have gone by the wayside in our modern age, it’s still a worthwhile show of love and support.
 When you personally write to someone who has lost a loved one, it shows that extra touch of care and compassion.

 First of all, I commend you for wanting to do this.
 Your letter will be saved and re-read long after all the store-bought cards are discarded.
 Second, I’ve gleaned some tips and would like to share them with you.